xiapengsong/xiapengsong.github.io/_pages/about.md

 - Information frictions in lending and capital markets
 - AI, fintech, and digital disclosure in finance

----
-permalink: /
-title: "Education"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 You can find more information using the menu above: